 Tip Number Two: Use Your Chef Knife Properly and Take Good Care of It

 Keep it sharp.
 It’s perhaps the one tool you’ll use in your kitchen every time you cook, and the it’s the one tool that you will end up using for almost everything.
 Buy a good quality chef knife and treat it nice.
-Sharpen it every couple of weeks and hone it every time you use it.
+Sharpen it between 2 and 6 times a year (depending on the hardness of the steel) and hone it every time you use it.
 Also, never use the sharp edge of your knife to scrape things off of your cutting board – you will only nick and dull your blade; instead, use the spine (the non-sharp edge) for scraping.

 Tip Number Three: Use Reusable All-Purpose Towels Instead of Paper Towels